 As documented in our fiscal year 2013 IRS Form 990, our activities are largely funded through grants from The Pew Charitable Trusts.
 The Pew Charitable Trusts is driven by the power of knowledge to solve today’s most challenging problems by improving public policy, informing the public and invigorating civic life.
 Pew is an independent nonprofit organization — the sole beneficiary of seven individual trusts established between 1948 and 1979 by two sons and two daughters of Sun Oil Company founder Joseph N. Pew and his wife, Mary Anderson Pew.

 For more than six decades, The Pew Charitable Trusts has developed creative ideas and taken calculated risks — leading to policies that have improved people’s lives in tangible ways around the globe.
+As the country and the world have evolved, Pew has remained dedicated to its founders’ emphasis on innovation.
+Today, The Pew Charitable Trusts is a global research and public policy organization, still operated as a non-partisan, non-governmental organization dedicated to serving the public.
 As part of that mission, the Pew Research Center generates a foundation of facts that can enrich the public dialogue and support sound decision-making.

 The Pew Charitable Trusts welcomes philanthropic partners who share this goal.
 For more information, please contact Pew’s Philanthropic Partnership Group at 202.540.6685 or firstname.lastname@example.org.